Shivam-21-11/Basnet-Model_Package/README.md

 # SOD-BASNET-Py
+*This is Official repository for the  SODBASNET python module*
 # BASNet: Boundary-Aware Salient Object Detection

 - Deep Convolutional Neural Networks have been adopted for salient object detection and achieved the state-of-the-art performance.
 Most of the previous works however focus on region accuracy but not on the boundary quality.